mvysny/vaadin-on-kotlin/docs/gettingstarted.md

 Like with any blog, our readers will create their comments directly after reading the article, and once they have added their comment, will be sent back to the article show page to see their comment now listed.

-So first, we'll wire up the `ArticleView.kt`view to let us make a new comment:
+So first, we'll wire up the `ArticleView.kt` view to let us make a new comment:

+TODO

 ```kotlin
 package com.example.vok